yahch/OpenTcx/README.md

 ---

-Used for analyze Garmin tck file.
+Used for analyze Garmin tcx file.

 ###sample: